yogeshkoli/forum/README.md

 ## Channels

- - channels cna have threads associated
+ - channels can have threads associated

 ## Threads